Harbor Bank Co-Financing $200M Redesign of Baltimore Arena

 “As a local bank headquartered steps away from the Arena, we are delighted to participate in this transaction and appreciate the importance of continued targeted investment in downtown Baltimore,” John Lewis, president, the Harbor Bank of Maryland, said in a prepared statement.
 Clark Construction Group is handling the renovations.

-Habor’s participation will diversify the bank’s portfolio while raising its capital cushion through fees generated by the loan and interest income on the property, the bank said, noting the expanded capital capacity will allow it to underwrite new home and small business loans to local families who struggle to obtain approval from major commercial banks.
+Habor’s participation “will diversify the bank’s portfolio while raising its capital cushion through fees generated by the loan and interest income on the property,” per a National Black Bank Foundation statement, which noted that the “expanded capital capacity will allow the bank to underwrite new home and small business loans to local families who struggle to obtain approval from major commercial banks.”

-“It’s important to [us] that we continue to find equitable ways to fund our projects with diverse partners from the communities we do business in,” Francesca Bodie, president of business development for OVG, said.
+“It’s important to OVG that we continue to find equitable ways to fund our projects with diverse partners from the communities we do business in,” Francesca Bodie, president of business development for OVG, said in a statement.
 “It’s our hope this level of economic engagement helps further close the racial wealth gap while strengthening, supporting and building up the community so there are greater opportunities for all.”

 Keith Loria can be reached at Kloria@commercialobserver.com.